 |1969||The University of Texas at Austin, Austin, TX, USA, BS, Microbiology|

 |1974-1977||Postdoctoral Fellow, Department of Molecular Immunology, Scripps Clinic and Research Foundation, La Jolla, CA|

 Professor, Weill Cornell Medicine, New York, NY, 2004 - 2012

-Adjunct Professor, Department of Medicine, Division of Division of Rheumatology, University of California, San Francisco School of Medicine, San Francisco, CA, 1997 - 2004
+Adjunct Professor, Department of Medicine, Division of Rheumatology, University of California, San Francisco School of Medicine, San Francisco, CA, 1997 - 2004

-Professor, Department of Molecular and Cell Biology, Division of Division of Immunology, University of California, Berkeley, Berkeley, CA, 1985 - 2004
+Professor, Department of Molecular and Cell Biology, Division of Immunology, University of California, Berkeley, Berkeley, CA, 1985 - 2004

 Associate Biochemist and Associate Professor, Department of Biochemistry, The University of Texas MD Anderson Cancer Center, Science Park, Smithville, TX, 1983 - 1984